jruels/ansible-best-practices/labs/playbook-fun/index_new.md

    ```
    This playbook contains a single task that runs a PowerShell command on the Windows host to display "Hello World" in the console.

-4. Save the `playbook.yml` file.
+### Commit and Push Changes to GitHub

+1. In the sidebar, click on the "Source Control" icon (it looks like a branch).
+2. In the "Source Control" pane, review the changes you made to the file.
+3. Enter a commit message that describes the changes you made.
+4. Click the checkmark icon to commit the changes.
+5. Click on the "..." menu in the "Source Control" pane, and select "Push" to push the changes to GitHub.

+## Update the Ansible Control Host

+1. Return to the connection to your Ansible control host in PuTTY on Windows Target 1.
+2. Navigate to the directory where you cloned repository.
+3. Run `git pull` to update the repository on the control host.
 5. Run the playbook using the following command:

+## Run the Playbook

    ```
    ansible-playbook -i inventory.yml playbook.yml
    ```

    This command will run the `playbook.yml` playbook against the Windows host defined in the `inventory.yml` file.

-6. Verify that the playbook has run successfully by checking the output in the console.
+   Verify that the playbook has run successfully by checking the output in the console.
 You should see "Hello World" displayed in the console.

 Congratulations!
 You have successfully run an Ansible playbook on a Windows host.